-I love that both the Freedom and Discover it cards are no annual fee cards, have 5% earning categories, intro APR on purchases and balances transfers, and have excellent shopping portals.
+I love that both the Freedom and Discover it cards are no annual fee cards, have 5% earning categories, and have excellent shopping portals.
 Because I like to travel (obviously), the Freedom is the superior card for me, but I have both of them because I like to diversify and maximize both cards’ 5% categories and shopping portals.

 Hope this helps if you are trying to decide whether to apply for the Discover it or Chase Freedom.
 Questions?
 Feel free to email me at geoff @ noobtraveler.com or comment below!

 - United Explorer (EXPIRED) or Chase Sapphire Preferred

 - Barclays Arrival Plus vs Chase Sapphire Preferred

 - Chase Sapphire Preferred vs Southwest Rapid Rewards